ZeevBinnes/Advanced-Programming-2/README.md

 # Messaging Desktop App

-This is a Messaging desktop app, written by Shahar and Ze'evi.
+This is a Messaging desktop app, written by Shahar and Ze'evi as part of the 'Advenced programming 2' course.

 It isn't connected to a server yet, so for now it's a local app.